weijiekoh/perpetualpowersoftau/README.md

 ## Logistics

-Each challenge file is about 72G in size and each response file is about 36G.
-The computation is quite heavy, and can take 7-8 hours on a 16 core machine.
+Each challenge file is about **72GB** in size and each response file is about **36GB**.
+The computation is quite heavy, and can take **7-8 hours on a 16 core machine**.

-The coordinator is using Microsoft Azure compute VMs to generate `new_challenge` files, and Blob Storage to host challenges and responses.
+The coordinator is using AWS compute VMs to generate `new_challenge` files, and Blob Storage to host challenges and responses.

 Each participant can transfer their response to the coordinator via `sftp`.
 This process is semi-interactive as it this requires either the participant to provide their SSH public key in advance, or the coordinator to send them a private key.
 Alternatively, they can use any of the following interactive methods: